gerardo-garcia/lldp-topo/README.md

 - Python3
 - SSH access with public/private key to the servers to be polled.
 - LLDP running in the servers to be polled (`lldpcli` must be present)

+## Future additions

+- Print PCI address and NUMA Node for each compute interface